cssbristol/cssbristol.co.uk/_jobs/2016-08-25-development-initiatives-python-developer.md

 * Location: Bristol, UK
 * Contract: Fixed term to 31 August 2018

-If you would like to make a positive impact increasing the reach of a dynamic organisation committed to ending poverty, we would love to hear from you.
-Feel free to get in contact if you have any questions or would like further information or an informal discussion about the role.

-[All our code is open-source and hosted on GitHub](https://github.com/iati).

 All in all, this is an exciting opportunity to make a real difference to the transparency and accountability of international aid and development.
 In addition to your tech skills, your contributions to team discussions will help shape the future of this prestigious open data standard.

+[All our code is open-source and hosted on GitHub](https://github.com/iati).

+If you would like to make a positive impact increasing the reach of a dynamic organisation committed to ending poverty, we would love to hear from you.
+Feel free to [get in contact](mailto:dale.potter@devinit.org) if you have any questions or would like further information or an informal discussion about the role.

 [See the full job description for more details and how to apply](http://devinit.org/wp-content/uploads/2016/08/IATI-Pythn-Developer-Developer.pdf).